 Add the chopped artichokes (I like to chop them roughly so they add a nice, chunky texture to the dip) and the cashew sauce, then cook for a few minutes to heat everything through and allow the arrowroot starch/flour to cook and thicken the dip.

-Be sure to stir the dip constantly while heating or it may stick to the pan and burn.
+Be sure to stir this dairy-free spinach artichoke dip constantly while heating or it may stick to the pan and burn.
 Once it’s hot and just starting to bubble, remove the pan from the heat and transfer the dip to a serving dish before enjoying.

 How to serve this dip

-This vegan spinach artichoke dip is best served warm with your favourite gluten-free crackers, tortilla chips, bread, or fresh raw cut veggies.
+This gluten-free spinach artichoke dip is best served warm with your favorite crackers (or try this chickpea flour crackers recipe) tortilla chips, bread, or fresh raw cut veggies.
 If you’re a fan of vegan cheese you can transfer the dip to an oven safe dish and top it with some shredded vegan cheese.
 Then set your oven to broil and allow the cheese to melt before serving.
 This should only take a minute or two so don’t walk away from the oven or it may burn.

 Storing the leftovers

-You can store the dip in an airtight container in the fridge for up to three days.
+You can store this dairy-free spinach artichoke dip in an airtight container in the fridge for up to three days.
 Leftovers can be enjoyed cold but I prefer to reheat them in the microwave, oven, or on the stove.

-Or try these vegan banana chocolate chip muffins.
-They’re perfect for a make-ahead, freezer-friendly breakfast or snack.
+- These vegan applesauce muffins are perfect for a make-ahead, freezer-friendly breakfast or snack.

 - Food processor or high powered blender.